 If You Invested $1000 Over The Past 15 Years In This Stock, Here's How Much You Would Have Today

-Mastercard (NYSE:MA) has outperformed the market over the past 15 years by 18.03% on an annualized basis.
+Pool (NASDAQ:POOL) has outperformed the market over the past 15 years by 10.76% on an annualized basis.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.